notnullgames/null0/README.md

 npm run build:web   # build the web-host
 ```

-You will need cmake, ninja, emscripten, and wasi-sdk installed.
+You will need cmake, ninja & emscripten installed.

 ### more on cmake